dbelkovsky/easy_osm/README.md

 ./mapnik_deploy.sh
 ```

-_First you need to make changes to the script: indicate which osm.pbf file you need to download, everything that is specified by default (String # 187 Luxembourg).
+_First you need to make changes to the script: indicate which osm.pbf file you need to download (everything that is specified by default - String # 187 Luxembourg).
 The script will ask the rest of the preliminary setup questions on its own._